Clipper route: Homeward

 The return passage continued east from Australia.
 Ships stopping at Wellington would pass through the Cook Strait.
-Otherwise this tricky passage was avoided, with ships passing instead around the south end of New Zealand.
+Otherwise, that tricky passage was avoided, with ships passing instead around the south end of New Zealand.
 Once again, eastbound ships would be running more or less within the ice zone, staying as far south as possible for the shortest route and strongest winds.
 Most ships stayed north of the latitude of Cape Horn, at 56 degrees south, following a southward dip in the ice zone as they approached the Horn.

 The Horn itself had, and still has, an infamous reputation among sailors.
-The strong winds and currents which flow perpetually around the Southern Ocean without interruption are funnelled by the Horn into the relatively narrow Drake Passage; coupled with turbulent cyclones coming off the Andes, and the shallow water near the Horn, this combination of factors can create violently hazardous conditions for ships.
+The strong winds and currents, which flow perpetually around the Southern Ocean without interruption, are funnelled by the Horn into the relatively narrow Drake Passage.
+Coupled with turbulent cyclones coming off the Andes, and the shallow water near the Horn, that combination of factors can create violently hazardous conditions for ships.